ndeepesh/ndeepesh.github.io/content/post/GradientDescentOptimizations.md

 <b>Note:</b>
 All the code here is also available in this [notebook](https://github.com/ndeepesh/ML-Code/blob/master/experiments/GradientDescentOptimizations.ipynb).
 Variable names will be different in notebook then here. <br/>

 In this blog post we'll talk about how different flavours of Gradient Descent help improve convergence of a function.
-We take [Rosenbrock Function](https://en.wikipedia.org/wiki/Rosenbrock_function) for this experiment.
+[Rosenbrock Function](https://en.wikipedia.org/wiki/Rosenbrock_function) was taken for this experiment.
 It is a non-convex function, the one that we encounter regularly as *Cost Functions* in machine learning problems.
 ![Rosenbrock Function](../../static/GD/RosenbrockFunction.png "Rosenbrock Function")           <center>_**Rosenbrock Function(Source: Wikipedia)**_</center><br/>